-The Company had working capital of approximately \$1,135,010 as at December 31, 2015 (March 31, 2015 - \$212,250).
-The Company has had positive cash flow from operations for the three and nine months ended December 31, 2015 but additional funding may be required for working capital and further expansion of the business.
+The Company had working capital of approximately \$1,490,624 as at March 31, 2016 (December 31, 2015 - \$1,135,010).
+The Company used \$61,943 in cash from operating activities for the three months ended March 31, 2016 (March 31, 2015 - \$38,057).
+Cash flows from operations fluctuate based on the timing of customer payments.
+The Company used \$5,476 in investing activities in connection with property and equipment acquired during the three months ended March 31, 2015 (March 31, 2015 - at advances of \$36,540) relating to the Company's loans outstanding.
 New debt and/or equity will be raised from time to time as required to meet the ongoing aggregate requirements of all ventures.
 As ventures become profitable, their positive cash flows may also be reinvested in new ventures.
-Capital will be allocated to ventures based upon management's determination of risk/reward tradeoffs and regularly reviewed to adapt to changing conditions.
+Capital will be allocated to ventures based upon management's determination of risk/reward trade-offs and regularly reviewed to adapt to changing conditions.
 Management believes that it will have sufficient capital to fund its operations for the next twelve months.